-Authors of accepted Complete Paper, WIP Paper, and GIFTS Paper abstracts will be required to submit a full paper manuscript that meets the ASEE Paper Format guidelines provided in the Authors Kit, plus any additional guidelines put forward by the Division.
+Authors of accepted Complete Paper, WIP Paper, and GIFTS Paper abstracts will be required to submit a full paper manuscript using the FPD Style Guide and Template and meeting all requirements laid out in the ASEE Authors Kit.
 These submissions will be evaluated using a detailed set of criteria to be provided at the time of abstract acceptance.
 Please note that abstract acceptance does not guarantee subsequent paper acceptance.